Inscription of Nebuchadnezzar's prayer to God, picture by Francis Chin, 2001

 Excerpts from a translation by RF Harper (1901) of the inscription found in the ruins of Babylon.

-I took the picture of the tablet (above) at the British Museum in 2001.
-As a kid, with too many Sunday School stories stuffed into my unquestioning head, I used to imagine Nebuchadnezzar as some barbaric king whom God punished because of his pride.
-Now I know Nebuchadnezzar was just as pious in his own light as any other ancient ruler.
-He too worshipped God except his name for the diety is Marduk while the Hebrews and Christians call him Yahweh.
+As evident in the inscription, Nebuchadnezzar was as pious in his own light as any ancient ruler.
+He too worshipped God (Marduk), the same chap that the Hebrews and Christians call Yahweh.
 In Singapore, we southern Chinese migrants call him Tua Pek Kong.